Pranav150604/Tic_Tac_Toe_Python/README.md

 If a player gets three of their symbols in a row, column, or diagonal, they win the game.
 If the game board is full with no winner, it's a tie.<br>
-Running the Game
-## Prerequisites:

-Python 3.x installed on your system.
-Running the Game:

-Open a terminal.

-Navigate to the directory containing the Python script (tictactoe.py).

-Run the script using the following command:

-Copy code
-python tictactoe.py
-Game Controls:

-When prompted, enter the number corresponding to the cell where you want to place your symbol (1-9).
-Follow the on-screen instructions to continue playing until the game ends.
 ## Notes
 This game does not have any graphical interface and runs in the command line.
 The game automatically detects winning combinations and announces the winner or a tie.